 If you develop more serious symptoms, such as seizures, your doctor may need to provide additional treatments, including:

 - fluids or medications provided through your vein (intravenously)

 - supplemental oxygen provided through a mask or tube inserted in your nose

-If you experience an alcohol overdose, your outcome will depend on the severity of your condition and how quickly you seek treatment.
+If you experience an alcohol overdose, your outlook will depend on how severe your overdose is and how quickly you seek treatment.

 If you survive an overdose without these complications, your long-term outlook will be very good.

 You can prevent an alcohol overdose by limiting your alcohol intake.
 You might consider sticking with one drink, or abstaining from alcohol altogether.
 Seek help if you have a drinking problem.

 Take action to protect your loved ones from alcohol overdose.
 Talk to your children about the dangers of alcohol and possible overdose.
 According to the Mayo Clinic, open communication has been shown to greatly reduce the incidence of teen drinking and subsequent alcohol poisoning.